You can mirror repositories of a particular user or organization/group in GitHub, GitLab, and/or Bitbucket.

 Once the mirroring process has begun, you cannot push to the local Bitbucket repository.
 The remote repository is assumed to be authoritative and removes any branches in the Bitbucket repository that do not exist in the remote repository.

-If the default branch is modified on both sides, synchronisation is broken.
+If the master branch is modified on both sides, synchronisation is broken.
 Remove the Bitbucket repository, and then rerun the setup.

 A pre-receive hook is automatically setup for the mirrored repository to block all changes to the local Bitbucket repository.